SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/2022-07-26-data-governance.markdown

 hidden: false
 ---

 Data governance is a collection of processes, roles, policies, and standards that ensure data is secure, accurate, and available across the organisation.
-It defines who can take what actions based on what data, in what circumstances, and with what methods.
+It defines <mark>who can take what actions based on what data, in what circumstances, and with what methods</mark>.
 The practice of data governance also includes adhering to external standards set by industry associations, government agencies, and other stakeholders.

 Regulations such as the GDPR and many others impose legal accountability and severe penalties on firms that fail to adhere to governance principles around data privacy, retention, and portability.